How Living Intentionally Can Improve Your Effectiveness

-Busy leaning in?
-Don’t forget to think about what you are leaning in to, why you are doing it, and who you are going to be along the way.
+Busy at work and life?
+Don’t forget to think about why, and who you are going to be along the way.

 Making intentional choices about our careers is important for everyone.
 For women, it includes understanding the organizational and cultural roadblocks and realities that are unique to women in the workplace.